kealanheena/CV/README.md

 ## Hobbies
 - Jiu-Jitsu - It's enjoyable keeps you fit and teaches respect which is a good attitude to have to keep you out of trouble and if that doesn't work you can use it as a last resort.
 - Puzzle/Strategy Games - They're frustrating at time although that makes them all the more rewarding when you solve them plus it's a great thing to do with friends.
+- Blogging - I knew it'd be challenging(mainly due to the fact my writing skills aren't great), I found it strangly relaxing and enjoy working on it, plus it give me a chance to improve my writing skill.